HariSekhon/Knowledge-Base/cdn.md

 <https://www.keycdn.com>

-KeyCDN is a performance-focused CDN known for affordability and ease of use, as well as real-time image processing.
+KeyCDN is known for affordability and ease of use, as well as real-time image processing.

 Popular among smaller websites and developers.